Policy Details Page

 Free Appropriate Public Education (FAPE)

-The district will apply annually for federal Part B and state special education funding to assist in the provision of special education and any necessary related services.
+The District will apply annually for federal Part B and state special education funding to assist in the provision of special education and any necessary related services.
 This funding is in addition to students’ basic education funding and state special education funding.
 The funding will be applied for by the Director of Student Services or the Superintendent’s designee contracted during the month of June.

 Services to eligible special education students, age three to 21, will be provided without charge to the student.
 This does not include incidental fees that are normally charged to all students.
 Special education services will include preschool, elementary and secondary education and are provided in conformance with the student’s Individual Education Program (IEP).